- We advise you to exercise normal safety precautions.

 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

-Adequate to good public and private medical facilities can be found in the Republic of Cyprus's main cities.
+Adequate public and private medical facilities can be found in the Republic of Cyprus's main cities.
 Hospital costs can be expensive.
 Medical services in northern Cyprus are more basic and less well-resourced than in the south.
 In the event of a serious illness or accident, medical evacuation to a destination with appropriate medical facilities might be required.
 Medical evacuation costs would be considerable.

 Decompression chambers are located at the Larnaca General Hospital and at the British Sovereign Base Area Hospital at Akrotiri.